NuVotifier/NuVotifier/docs/usage.md

 configurations.
 If you cannot use plugin messaging forwarding, then the following section will describe how to set up proxy based vote forwarding.
-If you still require advanced forwarding features or more advanced behaviors, it may be worthwhile to write your own Bungeecord plugin to perform the proper forwarding logic (you will know if you need to do this).
+If you still require advanced forwarding features or more advanced behaviors, it may be worthwhile to write your own plugin to perform the proper forwarding logic (you will know if you need to do this).

-In proxy based vote forwarding, one of your Bungeecord servers acts as the head vote receiver.
+In proxy based vote forwarding, one of your proxy servers acts as the head vote receiver.
 This server will be the one you configure the voting websites to vote to.
 You can set up multiple vote receivers and load balance between them, however this configuration has limited benefit and is probably more work than it is worth.
 Instead of communicating through plugin messaging like the plugin